onivim/oni/README.md

 #### Quick Info

-QuickInfo gives a quick summary of an identifier when the cursor is held on it.
+Quick Info gives a quick summary of an identifier when the cursor is held on it.
 JavaScript and TypeScript is supported out of the box.

 ##### Entry point